raymondlxc/100-days-of-code/r1-log.md

 ### R1D9
 Today is R1D9.
 I wrote a few python class for an academic project.
 I havent' used python for a long time but I now could quickly adapt to it.
 The classes are used to complete some data manipulation.

+### R1D10
+TOday is R1D10.
+I completed the python module for processing the financial data, which involed of the pandas and pymsql library.